Introduction to the DALF certificate

 Are there any other costs?
 Is there anything I need to bring?

 Based on the tutor's own material.
-Students should have access to a monolingual dictionnary.
+Students should bring a monolingual dictionnary in class.

 When I've finished, what course can I do next?